 The share of employed inhabitants from 20 to 64 years of age in Slovakia is below the average of the EU 27, stagnating around 65%.
 The objective for Slovakia implied by the Europe 2020 strategy in the area of employment of persons aged 20-64 equal to 72% cannot be reached without targeted and preventive measures on the labour market with ESF support.
 The long-term unemployment rate of more than 9% is one of the highest in the EU27.
 According to the selective identification of labour forces, more than 66% of the unemployed were jobless for more than 1 year in 2013, with the absolute number thereof increasing twofold on a y/y basis compared to the total number of the unemployed.
 The share of persons in long-term unemployment on the total number of jobseekers in 2013 was approximately 51.47% according to the data of the Central Office of Labour, Social Affairs, and Family; this is a 2.67 percentage points growth compared to 2012 (48.80%).
 Long-term unemployment affects mostly persons with qualifications and skills not corresponding to the labour market needs; in certain groups of inhabitants, it can be linked to discrimination at the labour market (49% of the Roma have experienced discrimination when looking for a job in the last 5 years).
 According a research of FRA and the UN Development Programme, World Bank, and the European Commission, less than 30% of the members of Roma households in the Slovak Republic aged 20-64 had paid jobs and less than 35% of them considered themselves unemployed.
 The problem is the longterm unemployment (> 2 years).
-In terms of education, individuals who have the highest rate of unemployment are those with only primary school education; this rate is three times higher than the average rate of total unemployment.
+Solving of the long-term unemployment is the main goal of the Action plan on enhancing the integration of long-term unemployed into the labor market in the Slovak Republic, adopted in November 2016 and focusing in particular on providing individual assessment, counseling, work integration agreements at the latest when the unemployment period reaches 18 months, financial incentives to integrate into the labor market, etc. In terms of education, individuals who have the highest rate of unemployment are those with only primary school education; this rate is three times higher than the average rate of total unemployment.
 The share of the unemployed with elementary and unfinished elementary education pro rata to the total number of unemployed was 17.4% in 2013.
 In 2013, the unemployment rate of older people (between the ages of 55-64) reached 11.5%, which was below the level of total unemployment rate (14.2%).